-Session Duration Education Education content stages 1 90 Introducing the - A brief description of the Friends program; Parents are minutes participants and introduced to each other. the program - Parents talk about their child's physical symptoms when communicating with others and the ideas that their children use when solving problems.
+Session Duration Education Education content stages 1 90 Introducing the - A brief description of the Friends program; Parents are minutes participants and introduced to each other. the program - Parents talk about their child's physical symptoms whe communicating with others and the ideas that their children use when solving problems.
 2. Introducing Parents practice deep breathing and muscle relaxation. emotions - Parents talk about activities that their children feel good about doing.
 Parents talk about the solutions their children use to problems and when communicating.
-2 90 The relationship - Parents talk separately about their thoughts and feelings minutes between about the situations in which their children find thoughts and themselves.
-Parents ask questions they need to help their feelings children. - Talk to parents about their role in helping their children 4.
-How to feel develop. good and relaxed - Children do practical activities and designed problems (problems designed with blocks and designed on paper).
-Parents are then divided into small groups and, in consultation with each other, begin to design programs to enhance their children's skills.
-3 90 Development of 3 minutes .Development of positive thoughts - Parents are divided into small groups and talk about the rewards they give to their children.
-Talk about the role of minutes 6.
-Challenge parents in rewarding and punishing their children. with negative Parents are encouraged to look closely at their children's and useless behaviors and categorize them.
-In divided groups, parents thoughts talk about behaviors that they think are wrong with their thoughts children.
-4 90 Do not forget to Parents are asked to write a list of things they would like • minutes practice to do about themselves.
-8. Summarizing -Parents talk about ideas they have learned to spend time what has been with their children and will do from now on.
+2 90 The relationship - Parents talk separately about their thoughts and feelings minutes between about the situations in which their children find thoughts and feelings children. - Talk to parents about their role in helping their children 4.
+How to feel - good and relaxed - Children do practical activities and designed problem (problems designed with blocks and designed on paper Parents are then divided into small groups and, in consultation with each other, begin to design programs to 2 00 D 1 enhance their children's skills.
+3 90 .Development of - Parents are divided into small groups and talk about the minutes positive thoughts rewards they give to their children.
+Talk about the role of 6.
+Challenge parents in rewarding and punishing their children. with negative and useless Parents are encouraged to look closely at their children's thoughts behaviors and categorize them.
+In divided groups, parents talk about behaviors that they think are wrong with their thoughts children.
+4 90 Do not forget to Parents are asked to write a list of things they would like - minutes practice to do about themselves.
+IIIIIutes 8.
+Summarizing -Parents talk about ideas they have learned to spend time what has been with their children and will do from now on.
 Parents talk learned and about how to be united and behave in harmony with their facing potential children.
-Parents talk about their perception of their problems children's future.
-1 - Parents talk about the achievements and programs they learned from the training sessions. .
-1 · in the training sec sions after approving the project and receiving the irregular participation in the training sessions, relocation of children, and unwillingness to continue with the study.
+Parents talk about their perception of their problems children's future. - Parents talk about the achievements and programs they learned from the training sessions.

+irregular participation in the training sessions, relocation of children, and unwillingness to continue with the study.
 To carry out the study, after approving the project and receiving the code of ethics, the researcher attended the Educational Organization of Aliabad Kotoul and obtained the necessary permission for sampling.
 The researcher then attended the selected schools and explained the objectives and methods of study to